10 Habits That Boost OKR Completion by 40-60%

 Milestones feel like wins — until you realize they didn't move the business forward.

-Our research found 41.8% of teams rely on milestone-based KRs without linking them to measurable outcomes.
 High performers are 30% more likely to connect milestones to actual results.
-This matters because “launching a product” isn’t the same as “growing revenue” or “increasing adoption.”
+"Launching a product" is not the same as "growing revenue" or "increasing adoption."
+One checks a box.
+The other moves the business.

 7. Rollout Delays Kill Momentum

-Create new OKR in OKRs Tool
+Create OKR in OKRs Tool

 8. Too Many Goals, Too Little Focus